Dindows-Systems/duckinator.net/public/index.md

 ## A little about me ##
 My name is Nick Markwell, also known as duck (or online as "duckinator").
-I'm 18 years old as of April 30, 2010, and graduated from high school on June 18, 2010.
-I have been programming since 2005.
+I have been programming since 2005, and pick up new languages quickly.
 I strongly support [open source software](http://en.wikipedia.org/wiki/Open_source) and the [MIT/X11 license](http://en.wikipedia.org/wiki/MIT_License).

+You can visit [profile.io/duckinator](http://profile.io/duckinator) for more information.

 ## Projects ##
 I have many open source projects on [github](http://github.com/RockerMONO/), some of my more interesting ones are listed below.